Eaten Back to Life: Music and lyrics

 Referred to as "death metal for dummies" and a "Neanderthal version of death metal," the sound on Eaten Back to Life has been described as "the soundtrack to a serial killer's abhorrent lair," and employs many – if not all – of the genre's trademark characteristics.

 According to Greg Pratt of Exclaim, "Eaten showcases an early stage of the band, not quite as extreme as they would become, incorporating more heavy thrash elements into their sound as opposed to the straight-up no-nonsense death metal the band would adopt on their next album and continue to run with for the rest of their career."
 The album employs growling vocals, "grinding" guitar riffs, chromatic melodies, tempo changes and blast beats.
 According to music journalist T Coles, "with the sonic standard now set, the band leant much further into the heavy double bass and palm muting that would define the genre."

 The drumming has been characterized as sounding like "the relentless pound of meat hammers in the abattoir."
 Guitarist Jack Owen cited the works of Exodus, early Sepultura, Celtic Frost, Napalm Death and Dark Angel as influences present on the album.
 He said, "we were into thrash and triplet playing on the guitar".
 Chris Barnes' vocal performance on the album has been described as sounding like "Satan on a diet of razor blades and paint thinner."
 The album's lyrics have been described as "ludicrously over the top."
+Topics explored on the album include maggots.